jyp/topics/PolyTest/PolyTest.markdown

 ∀ t₁,t₂:★, R : t₁ ↔ t₂,      $f_{t₁} ⟨(F a → a) → (G a → X) → H a⟩_{a ↦ R} f_{t₂}$

-in particular, we can restrict ρ to be a function:
+in particular, we can restrict R to be a function ρ:

 ∀ t₁,t₂:★, ρ : t₁ → t₂,      $f_{t₁} ⟨(F a → a) → (G a → X) → H a⟩_{a ↦ ρ} f_{t₂}$